Ferries from

 Ireland to France

 Yes, you can get a ferry from Ireland to France.
-Ferries to France from Ireland sail approximately 11 times per week and are provided by 3 operators; Irish Ferries, Brittany Ferries & Stena Line.
+Ferries to France from Ireland sail approximately 12 times per week and are provided by 2 operators including Irish Ferries & Brittany Ferries.
+Just use our Deal Finder to compare prices and availability and book your ferry to France today.

 The duration of the ferry from Ireland to France depends on a number of factors including the ferry company you're travelling with and the weather conditions at the time of sail.
-The duration of the Ireland France ferry also varies between routes, with the Rosslare to Cherbourg ferry taking approximately 18 hours on average.
+The duration of the Ireland France ferry also varies between routes.
+Ireland to France ferry times vary between 15 hours and 21 hours.

-The fastest ferry from Ireland to France is the Cork - Roscoff route.
-This ferry is provided by Brittany Ferries and takes approximately 12 hours 30 minutes.
+The fastest ferry from Ireland to France is the Cork to Roscoff route.
+This ferry is provided by Brittany Ferries and takes around 15 hours with an average price of £775.18.
+There are currently 1 daily and 2 weekly sailings on this ferry route.

 Ireland to France ferry times can differ depending on the route you choose and which ferry company you're travelling with.
 The season you travel in can also affect the times, with more options usually available in the peak summer months.
 If you're travelling from Ireland to France by boat, it's best to check the latest Ireland to France ferry timetable before you book.